 Your therapist will then ask you to share what brings you to The Anxiety Treatment Center.

 During this time, your therapist will ask you questions to better understand the type of anxiety you are experiencing and the things that maintain your anxiety issue.

-Your therapist will ask you questions to rule out other non-anxiety-related issues and also ask you about things done in the past to address your anxiety issue.
+Your therapist will ask you questions related to elevated sections on your assessment to rule out other non-anxiety-related issues and also ask you about things done in the past to address your anxiety issue.

 End of Informal Assessment

 You will then receive an anxiety diagnosis if appropriate.
 If an anxiety diagnosis does not apply to your situation, your therapist will discuss with you your specific anxiety issue.

 Your therapist will then talk about The Adaptive Anxiety Treatment Program and how it will be used to address your issue.

 You will then set a date with your therapist to start the anxiety treatment program.
 This date will be either 1 or 2 weeks out.

 If you have any questions about your upcoming new client appointment, please feel free to text or email your therapist Dr. Shawn Nabors (text: 269-270-6840; email: firstname.lastname@example.org.
 Thank you again for choosing The Anxiety Treatment Center of West Michigan!